UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Experiments

 Besides the quantitative results, we also visualize several sequence matching examples in Fig.~\ref{fig:topk}, where we show the query frames together with their top-3 sequences retrieved by UniPR-3D.
 We further compare our method with the current SOTA sequence matching method CaseVPR~\cite{casevpr}.
 UniPR-3D is able to retrieve correct matches even under challenging conditions, such as severe illumination changes and large viewpoint variations, further confirming the robustness of our 3D token–based descriptor.
+As visualized in Fig.~\ref{fig:topk}, some retrieved images naturally exhibit a flipped front-back perspective with respect to queries, as shown in Fig.~\ref{fig:flip_comparison}.
+This occurs because the corresponding sequences in the Oxford dataset are captured under daytime and nighttime conditions with the vehicle traversing the same route in opposite directions.
+Importantly, this viewpoint-reversed behavior does not indicate incorrect retrieval; on the contrary, it strongly reflects the robust place recognition capabilities of our 3D geometry-grounded descriptor under extreme viewpoint and illumination changes.
+As shown in Fig.~\ref{fig:tsne}, we provide t-SNE visualization.
+Our method produces well-separated and compact clusters, indicating strong discriminative capability and consistent feature structuring.
+This qualitative comparison further demonstrates the superiority of our 3D token–enhanced representation in capturing robust geometric and semantic information for visual place recognition.